fbpx

 The trail will take you through some desert fauna, but it’s incredibly easy to navigate.

-Once you arrive at the slickrock, pick a seat and admire Cathedral Rock.
+Once you arrive at the slickrock, pick a seat and admire the view!
+This trail probably takes like 6 minutes to complete.

 This is an incredible place to enjoy sunset and take some Sedona Instagram pictures.